Ray Wilson (speedway rider): International career

 1967 also saw him appear in his first of four World Championship finals.
+In 1970, he was captain of Leicester and was a regularly represented his nation.

 In 1972 he became World Pairs Champion with partner Terry Betts.

 He captained Great Britain when they won the World Team Cup in 1973, and was also a member of the winning teams in 1971, 1972 and 1974 (the latter for England).
 His maximum score in 1971 led to him gaining the nickname "World Cup Willy".